heroku/devcenter-gradle/README.md

 ## Declare Process Types With Foreman/Procfile

 To run your web process, you need to declare what command to use.
 We'll use `Procfile` to declare how our web process type is run.
-The `appassembler` plugin takes care of generating a run script, `target/bin/webapp`, which we'll use to start the web app.
+The `application` plugin takes care of generating a run script, `build/install/app/bin/app`, which we'll use to start the web app.

 Here's what the `Procfile` looks like: